MODELING SCENERY

 Below you can find a list of the different metrics that need to be considered and optimised when creating landscape elements.
 These metrics apply to individual objects (buildings, landscape features, etc...) but are also very important when considering the performance of a large asset like an entire airport.
 So, for optimal performance, all of the following metrics should be kept to the minimum possible values:

 • Texel Count: This is the number of texels (pixels) used by the combined textures.
 This is a rough indication of memory usage, though different GPU formats will have different memory consumption characteristics.
-When the package tool compiles a texture, it compiles it to a GPU-ready format (*.DDS).
+When the package tool compiles a texture, it compiles it to a GPU-ready format (*.ktx2).
 The size of this file is the size it will have in GPU memory.

 • Material Count: This is the number of materials used.
 This number, multiplied with the number of meshes using them, is a rough estimation for the number of draw calls.
 Mesh instances with the same material are grouped in one draw call.